MatthiasLiszt/neuralPlayground/xorproblem/xorproblem.md

 comes with the need of more complex learning algorithms like back propagation and more complicate activation functions like sigmoid.

+## Very simple explanation

+The input is forwareded to two different neurons that work and are trained independently.
+One neurons looks if there are two zeros and the other one if there are two ones.
+The output of both is then forwarded to yet another neuron that has to figure out if any of the previous neurons fired or detected a pair the result is wrong.
+Actually, that is what a XOR does -- detecting if two equal inputs or a pair.
+The simple original perceptron from Rosenblatt could not do that but that's a simple work around or solution to the problem.

 ## Background to the solution